Bigstone: 1994: four-year-old season

 Bigstone began his four-year-old season in the Group One Prix d'Ispahan over 1850 metres at Longchamp in May.
 Ridden by Olivier Peslier, he won by a neck from the British-trained five-year-old Muhtarram with the favourite Hatoof in fourth place.
 He then sustained three consecutive defeats, finishing eighth behind Distant View in the Sussex Stakes, fourth behind Ski Paradise in the Prix du Moulin and third to the 66/1 outsider Maroof in the Queen Elizabeth II Stakes.

 In October, Bigstone moved down in distance for the 1400 metre Prix de la Forêt at Longchamp.
 Ridden by Peslier, he raced in fourth place before taking the lead inside the last 200 metres and won by a short neck from the British-trained four-year-old Missed Flight despite swerving to the right in the final strides.
 The unplaced horses included Ski Paradise, Las Meninas, Lemon Souffle and the Haydock Sprint Cup winner Lavinia Fontana.
 Bigstone ended his career with a second attempt at the Breeders' Cup Mile, but again failed to show his best form, finishing eighth of the fourteen runners behind Barathea.

 Stud record

-Bigstone stood as a breeding stallion at the Coolmore Stud in Ireland before being sold to Y P Chen and exported to China in 2001 and Died in 2002.
+Bigstone stood as a breeding stallion at the Coolmore Stud in Ireland before being sold to Y P Chen and exported to China in 2001.
 The most successful of his offspring was Meisho Doto, an Irish-bred, Japanese-trained horse who won the Takarazuka Kinen and finished second in the Arima Kinen, Japan Cup and Tennō Shō.
 Bigstone also sired Meteor Storm, an American-trained horse who won the Manhattan Handicap, W. L. McKnight Handicap and San Luis Rey Handicap.